BhumikaBattineni/Small-beginnings/README.md

 # Small-beginnings
-"Sic parvis magna" - This is just a repository of my initial efforts to acquire programming skills.
+This is a test repo for understanding Git commands.